meetg94/cat-facts-card/README.md

-Cat Facts App.
+Cat Facts App: Bored?
+Look at cute images of Cats while learning new facts about them.

-Made with ReactJS and combining two APIs using Axios.
+Made with ReactJS by combining two APIs and utilizing Axios.

+Technologies Used: ReactJS, CSS, API, Axios.